abu-lang/abudsl/README.md

 > `for` **[** `all` **]** *Condition* <br>
       &emsp;&emsp;`do` *Action*

-where *Condition* is a boolean expression and *Action* is a list of semicolon-separated list of resource assignments.
+where *Condition* is a boolean expression and *Action* is a list of comma-separated list of resource assignments.
 When *Condition* is satisfied, then the assignments in *Action* are performed.
 For instance:
 ```
 for (2 + 0.5 * temperature < humidity and 38 - temperature < humidity)
     do conditioning = true